Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • Uneven bass output

-A stereo upgrade over the original SuperConnect, the Stereo version incurs quite the high price for what is described as a radio at £489 / $599.
-We would consider the Revo to be both a radio and hi-fi system rolled into one, which makes considerably more sense once you look at the design…
+A stereo upgrade over the original SuperConnect, the Stereo version is priced high price for a radio at £489 / $599.
+We’d consider the Revo to be both a radio and hi-fi system rolled into one, which makes more sense once you look at it…

-…for the SuperConnect Stereo is a big unit at 370mm wide.
-It’s also a lovely looking system with its wood panel finish and the black anodised finish of the review sample we were sent.
-Plonked in the middle is a highly visible OLED screen that can be read from a distance, and there’s a volume dial on the side to casually up or lower the volume.
-The front side is littered with buttons that cover playback, menu, and alarm settings; but there’s another means of operation with the slim remote packaged with the system.
+…as the SuperConnect Stereo is a big unit at 370mm wide.
+It’s also a lovely looking system with its wood panel and black anodised finish of the sample we received.
+Plonked in the middle is a highly visible OLED screen that can be read from a distance, and there’s a volume dial on the side to up or lower volume.
+The front side is littered with buttons that cover playback, menu, and alarm settings; but you can also operate it with the packaged slim remote.

-That’s not the only means of operating the SuperConnect Stereo as it supports Wi-Fi and compatibility with the Undok app.
-You can stream Spotify Connect, as well as Amazon Music and Deezer from the app itself.
-The app allows for customisation (which you can also do on through the onboard controls) of audio EQ and a bigger provision of presets, though this is one area we found confusing as the allocation of presets is different with six presets on the remote, seven on the radio and 10 in the app.
-Like the BoomBocs Studio we find it to be a confusing situation as when we used up the full allotment in the app, we weren’t able to access some of the stations on the remote or on the unit itself.
+The SuperConnect Stereo supports Wi-Fi and features compatibility with the Undok app.
+You can stream Spotify Connect, as well as Amazon Music and Deezer in the app itself.
+The app allows for customisation (which you can also do on through the onboard controls) of audio EQ and a bigger provision of presets, though this is one area we found confusing as the allocation of presets is different depending on what control method you use.
+There are six presets on the remote, seven on the radio and 10 in the app.
+Like the BoomBocs Studio, when we used up the full allotment in the app we weren’t able to access some of the stations on the remote or on the unit.

-Less muddled in execution is the Revo’s sound.
-It delivers a big, spacious, and detailed sound from its BMR drivers.
-We found it outputted an energetic, if not necessarily dynamic sound, that had plenty of thrust and punch to it, especially with the low frequencies.
-How it handles bass, however, is not always the most consistent in our view.
-It tends to hog the limelight when listening to radio stations, but there’s a better balance to be found when streaming music, which offers more control over low frequencies.
+Less muddled is the Revo’s sound, which is a big, spacious, and detailed performance.
+We found it outputted an energetic, if not necessarily dynamic sound, that had plenty of thrust and punch to it, especially to the low frequencies.
+How it handles bass, however, is not always the most consistent.
+Bass tends to hog the limelight when listening to radio stations, but there’s an improved balance to be found when streaming music, which offers better control over low frequencies.

 Reviewer: Kob Monney